stix26/taxflow/README.md

 The app features a complete tax filing workflow including marketing pages, user onboarding, step-by-step tax preparation, document review, digital signatures, payment processing, and e-filing capabilities.

-## 🎥 Demo
+## 🚨 **IMPORTANT DISCLAIMER**

+> **⚠️ FOR EDUCATIONAL PURPOSES ONLY ⚠️**
+>
+> This application is designed for **educational and demonstration purposes only**.
+The tax calculations, forms, and filing processes shown in this app should **NOT** be relied upon for actual tax preparation or filing.
+>
+> **Please note:**
+> - This software may contain bugs, errors, or inaccuracies
+> - Tax calculations are simplified and may not reflect actual tax law
+> - No guarantee of accuracy or compliance with current tax regulations
+> - Always consult a qualified tax professional for actual tax preparation
+> - Use official IRS software or certified tax preparers for real tax filing
+>
+> The developers assume no responsibility for any financial or legal consequences resulting from the use of this software.

+## 🌐 **Live Demo**

+**🚀 [View Live Application](https://taxflow-demo.surge.sh)** - Try the full application experience online

-**[📱 View Live Demo](https://drive.google.com/file/d/1iOOKJie-5RJkgbj5MVDXBztM0PFm6m0N/view?usp=sharing)** - See the app in action with a complete walkthrough of the tax filing process.
+**[📱 Video Walkthrough](https://drive.google.com/file/d/1iOOKJie-5RJkgbj5MVDXBztM0PFm6m0N/view?usp=sharing)** - See the app in action with a complete walkthrough of the tax filing process

 ## Features